microsoft/onnxruntime/docs/ORTModule_Training_Guidelines.md

 #### ORTMODULE_PRINT_MEMORY_STATS

 - **Feature Area**: *ORTMODULE/RuntimeInspector*
 - **Description**: By default, this is disabled.
-This env var can be used for print the memory inspection results to standard outputs.
+This env var can be used for printing the memory inspection results to standard outputs.

 	```bash